pcingola/SnpEff/src/docs/se_inputoutput.md

 Effects information is added to the INFO field using an 'EFF' tag.

+!!!warning
-**Important:** This section refers the old annotation format using the 'EFF' tag which can be activated using the `-formatEff` command line option.
+    This section refers the obsolete annotation format using the 'EFF' tag which can be activated using the `-formatEff` command line option.
     As of version 4.1 SnpEff uses the 'ANN' field by default.

 Notes: